-DLNR NEWS RELEASE: Hawai’i wildlife conservation stamp contest, 2016-17 announcementPosted on Dec 9, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Hawai’i wildlife conservation stamp contest, 2016-17 announcementPosted on Dec 9, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — The Department of Land and Natural Resources, Division of Forestry and Wildlife is seeking entries in an art contest to depict a Game Mammal and Game Bird for its 2016-2017 Hawai‘i Wildlife Conservation and Game Bird Stamp.
 The conservation stamp is required on the Hawai‘i State hunting license, and the game bird hunting stamp is required for those intending to hunt game birds.
 Both stamps (differing slightly in text) will be available for purchase by wildlife stamp collectors.

 Funds from sales of the Hawai‘i Wildlife Conservation Stamps go into the state Wildlife Revolving Fund to support wildlife populations and habitat, and to manage hunting in the state.
 Activities and projects supported by this fund have included surveys of game bird and mammal populations; land leasing for hunting; predator control; and maintenance of wildlife watering units.
 In addition, planting of native shrubs and trees, controlled burns, removal of invasive plants, and other wildlife habitat improvement and restoration projects are supported by these funds.

 Axis Deer: The Axis deer, called chital in their native India, are smaller in size than white-tailed deer found in the continental U.S. The deer first came to Hawai‘i in the 1860’s as a gift from Hong Kong to the Monarch who ruled at the time, King Kamehameha V. They were first take to Moloka‘i Island and subsequently to Maui and Lana‘i.